epfl-ada/ada-2023-project-datababes/README.md

 Assumptions:
 - The popularity of beer is correlated to the numbers of good ratings received.
-A good rating is defined to be of higher value than the average rating of a specific beer type.
+A good rating is defined to be of higher value than the average rating of the entire dataset.
 - Beer reviews and ratings are written close to the time of consumption (on the same day).
-- Popularity is related to the number of unique users that rate the beer.
-By taking this assumption we prevent for a small but very communicative fan group from having too much of an impact on the rating of a beer.

 ## Methods